The Micropalaeontological Society

 The Micropalaeontological Society (TMS) is a scientific society based in the UK with international membership.
 It was founded in 1970 for the promotion of the study of micropalaeontology, the study of microscopic fossils.

 TMS is established as a UK registered charity, number 284013, with the objective "to advance the education of the public in the study of Micropalaeontology" and is operated exclusively for scientific and educational purposes.
 It publishes a journal, special publications and newsletter, organises meetings and makes various awards and grants.

 The society is organised into six specialist groups, namely Foraminifera, Microvertebrates, Calcareous Nannofossils, Ostracods, Palynology and Silicofossils.
 The groups hold separate meetings, including field trips, throughout the year; these were traditionally meetings for UK-based members but have become more international in their scope.
-For example, the TMS joint Foraminifera and Nannofossil Spring Meeting have taken place in Denmark, France, Germany, Poland, Switzerland, and The Netherlands.
-The Society holds an annual conference during November each year.
+The Society holds an annual conference during November each year that moves around Europe with recent events in Denmark, France, Italy, Poland, Sweden, Switzerland and the UK.

 History

 The Micropalaeontological Society was founded in 1970 as the British Micropalaeontological Group (BMG) with the stated aim of furthering the study of micropalaeontology.
 The primary founder of the BMG was Professor Leslie Rowsell Moore (1912–2003) of the University of Sheffield.
 The principal aims of the BMG were to host scientific meetings and to organise multidisciplinary micropalaeontological research on British type sections from all systems, and publish the results.
 The inaugural committee and technical meetings of the BMG were held in Imperial College London in 1971.
 The Group was organised by a main committee and had five specialist groups.
 The latter were the conodont, foraminifera, ostracods, pollen, spores, and non-calcareous microplankton (i.e. palynology), and other special micropalaeontological interests.

 In 1975, the BMG became the British Micropalaeontological Society (BMS) and it produced its first publication, a newsletter The British Micropalaeontologist.
 In 2001 the Society changed its name to The Micropalaeontological Society (TMS), to reflect the increasing international profile and membership.
 There are currently (2014) six specialist groups, namely Calcareous Nannofossil, Foraminifera, Microvertebrate, Ostracod, Palynology and Silicofossil.
 Members of TMS may elect to be part of one or more of these groups.
 Specialist group and general meetings are held throughout the year and the Annual General Meeting is traditionally held each November.

-The society is one of the three main UK-based palaeontological societies and collaborates with the Palaeontological Association the Palaeontographical Society and the Geological Society of London via the Joint Committee for Palaeontology.
+The society is one of the three main UK-based palaeontological societies and collaborates with the Palaeontological Association, Palaeontographical Society and the Geological Society of London via the Joint Committee for Palaeontology.